-- 1. Upon completion of this course, the student will be able to: - 2. write a realtime translation theory. - 3. read distinctly and with authority from steno notes or from realtime screens, quickly locating portions to be read, maintaining composure while reading.
+- 1. write a realtime translation theory. - 2. read distinctly and with authority from steno notes or from realtime screens, quickly locating portions to be read, maintaining composure while reading. - 3. use conflict-free theory principles sufficiently and well enough to enable the student to form correctly written outlines when taking dictation and to strive for a first-pass translate rate of 95 percent. - 4. develop speed and accuracy in writing and in readback thereof by participating in drills and timed writings. - 5. transcribe on the computer rapidly and accurately notes taken from dictation.

-- 4. use conflict-free theory principles sufficiently and well enough to enable the student to form correctly written outlines when taking dictation and to strive for a first-pass translate rate of 95 percent. - 5. develop speed and accuracy in writing and in readback thereof by participating in drills and timed writings. - 6. transcribe on the computer rapidly and accurately notes taken from dictation. - 7. develop skills in proofreading, error correction, correct sentence structure, spelling, grammar, word division, and punctuation. - 8. write fluently and rapidly from dictation of literary material at 180 wpm, jury charge material at a repetitive rate of 200 wpm, and two-voice testimony material at a repetitive rate of 225 wpm. - 9. pass or have passed three each of the following tests which must be transcribed in 75 minutes each: 180 wpm literary material, 200 wpm jury charge, and 225 wpm two-voice testimony while writing realtime.
-Each test must be transcribed with 95 percent accuracy. - 10. transcribe a simulated state certification test, state qualifying exam, or RPR skills test within the allotted test transcription guidelines. - 11. demonstrate understanding of current events through quizzes and/or dictation.
+- 6. develop skills in proofreading, error correction, correct sentence structure, spelling, grammar, word division, and punctuation. - 7. write fluently and rapidly from dictation of two-voice testimony material at a repetitive rate of 225 wpm. - 8. pass or have passed three five-minute two-voice testimony tests at 225 wpm while writing realtime which must be transcribed in 75 minutes each.
+Each test must be transcribed with 95 percent accuracy.